 Distinguishing Which is Which

-There are a few questions eye care professionals can ask patients to help decide if their symptoms are from allergies or occasional dry eye:
+So, which one do you have?
+There are a few questions you can answer to help you distinguish between allergies or occasional dry eye:

 - Do you have a family history of allergies?